TIDE Academy: About

 TIDE Academy, similar to nearby Design Tech High School (D-Tech), features curriculum centered around design thinking and project-based learning.
 The acronym, selected with the help of a branding consultant, stands for Technology, Innovation, Design, and Engineering, indicating the school's curricular focus and its proximity to the San Francisco Bay.
 Students are selected by random lottery into TIDE, allowing families to come from anywhere within the district's boundaries, including Belmont, San Carlos, Redwood City, Woodside, Menlo Park, Portola Valley, and East Palo Alto.
 Among these 100 students, per district policy, approximately 60 percent of each grade will derive from the North Fair Oaks community and feeder neighborhoods of Menlo-Atherton High School, while the remaining 40 percent can come from any geographic region.

 Students learn in small class sizes and participate in electives including hands-on research and computer science.
-As part of its emphasis on STEM careers, all students take math for four years and enroll in local community college courses offered on campus, as a replacement for other advanced curriculum like AP and IB classes.
+As part of its emphasis on STEM careers, all students take math for four years and enroll in local community college courses offered on campus, as a replacement for other advanced curriculum like AP and IB classes, which are not offered.
 Through this arrangement with Foothill College, according to the district, graduating seniors will have had the opportunity to finish up to two years of college by the time they earn their high school diploma.

 In addition to academic subjects, all TIDE students participate in a Nucleus Advisory class, intended to develop interpersonal skills among students, and work-based learning experiences outside the classroom.
 A very limited number of sports and extracurricular activities are offered at TIDE, which include a video production class, a coding club, and a school newspaper.

-Per district policy, students cannot participate in activities or sports offered at other high schools.
+Starting in 2022, TIDE students are allowed to play for Menlo-Atherton High School's sports teams.

 The third freshman class only has about 65 students.

 A Menlo Park shuttle serves the site, although as of the 2020–2021 school year, no SamTrans buses provide access.
 Within the first weeks of school in 2019, a reported 60 percent of students took the bus to campus, along with several students who bike regularly.